 “In the system-based approach, it doesn’t matter who you are, rules are rules, laws are laws, nobody is above the law.
 But in the case of developing countries, certain individuals, whether in the government or influential people, they are above the law, so they can easily facilitate the movement of money in and out of the country, beyond the regulation.”

-They could be safe in the knowledge there would be no repercussions to poor or suspect decisions if they had the approval from those in charge.
+Bala believes that those taking action likely felt safe in the knowledge there would be no repercussions to suspect decisions as long they had the approval from those in charge.
 There would never be anyone to check up on the system and the deals being approved.
 Or so they thought.

 Najib’s party was ousted in a historic May election defeat that few saw coming.
 Through sheer people power alone, the populace of Malaysia made it clear they had had enough of the ruling Barisan Nasional coalition under Najib and voted them out in convincing numbers.

 This shakeup, Bala says, will have made those at all levels of government realise that in the next five years there could be a different party moving in.
 This will force them to become apolitical, focusing on their role and responsibilities rather than the party line.

 In the case of 1MDB, the bureaucracy “basically toed the line,” Bala said.
 “If we have a professional bureaucracy, that is apolitical then this will help with the governance process.”

 Free press – or lack thereof

 Without effective systems in place in government, the role of providing checks and balances falls to the media.
 For this to work, the press has to be free and independent – something Malaysia was lacking under the Najib government.

 The majority of the country’s mainstream media, both print and broadcast, are controlled by political parties, including UMNO.
 These outlets took their cues from the politicians, covering only pro-government or anti-opposition content.